Keeping clients and staff safe during the coronavirus pandemic

 - Ensure there is a suitable supply of running water, liquid soap and drying options including paper towels and/or hand driers

 - Use disposable cloths or paper roll for cleaning

 - Display the cleaning schedule

 - Provide extra facilities for waste collection

 Communication with your customers

 It is your responsibility as the hair salon or barbershop owner to ensure that clients and visitors know what they must do to maintain safety.
 Clear guidance must be given before arrival, when making the appointment and when clients come to the salon or barbershop.
-This will include informing clients of their expected behaviour, social distancing rules and hygiene measures.
+This will include informing clients of their expected behaviour, social distancing rules, face-covering policy and hygiene measures.
 Services will not be able to be provided if safety measures are not adhered to.
 Your staff must also be briefed and receive appropriate training if necessary.
 If you employ freelance workers, they, too, should be briefed on safety and the procedures that you have in place.